AMSAT-NA/PacSatFSKBoard/NOTES.md

 Look at adding the TVS diode on the PA per the datasheet schematics.

-Replace the RF switches, the packages the Qorvo parts are in are too hard to work with and several have failed (probably because of control input voltage).
+Perhaps Replace the RF switches, the packages the Qorvo parts are in are too hard to work with and several have failed (probably because of control input voltage).
 Finding one with temp range looks to be challenging, though.
 Possibly switch to a PE42359 or PE42424, or possibly another RF switch to replace the Qorvo part.
 Unfortunately, this is harder than it sounds.
 It has to be able to be powered by 5V because it has to work when the rest of the board is powered down, and that's hard to find.

 Figure out how to adjust the PA output power usage.
 Adjusting the Iref resistor is supposed to do that, but some experimenting needs to be done as Qorvo doesn't document how that works.

-Maybe some time needs to be spent looking for a new PA.
-It seems to be fairly efficient, 425ma at 5V 2.125W for 2W of output, that's 94% efficiency.
+Maybe spend some time needs to be spent looking for a new PA.
+It seems to be fairly efficient, 425ma at 5V 2.125W for 2W of output, that's 94% efficiency, though that seems hard to believe.
 I was thinking that since the output on this board doesn't require a linear amplifier you could switch to a class D amplifier, but 94% is going to be had to beat.

 Figure out what inductor to use for the PA power input.
 100nH is pretty big.
 You want something with the smallest series resistance.